Dear sustainable business owner

 Once we’ve completed this 15 step health check, you’ll get a personalised, concise PDF report where we share our findings with you.
 It won’t contain any baffling technical lingo or overwhelming detail - just simple, clear, no-nonsense information.

 There’s no obligation to work with us once you’ve received your free report of course.
-We’d be very happy just to share our suggestions and the message of green websites with you!
+We’d be very happy just to share our suggestions about improvements to consider.

 " Digitalisation is vital in the fight against climate change.
 It helps us generate better efficiency and less waste.
 However there's a risk that the benefits of digitalisation are completely eroded by the use of dirty electricity in data centres.